 X-Ray Pump Probe (XPP)

-The XPP instrument is dedicated to time-resolved x-ray diffraction and absorption spectroscopy experiments (EXAFS, XANES) to investigate hard and soft matter under a broad range of ambient conditions.
-We use optical laser excitation or electrical excitation schemes and study the structural non-equilibrium response of a sample.
+The XPP instrument is dedicated to time-resolved hard X-ray diffraction experiments, which study thin film samples under a broad range of ambient conditions like low temperatures or under applied electric or magnetic fields.
+We use optical laser excitation and electrical excitation schemes to study the structural non-equilibrium response.Selected Applications:

 depends on experiment - please discuss with Instrument Scientist